mohideen/sufia-ready-vagrant/README.md

 On Windows, you can also use [github for windows](https://windows.github.com/) and run vagrant from within the git shell.

 > `vagrant up` will take some time to complete the first time you launch it -- **no, really, maybe grab a cup of coffee and wait for this to complete!**

+### Setup and start Sufia

+After `vagrant up` completes, ssh into the vagrant machine and run `/vagrant/sufia/setup.sh` and `/vagrant/sufia/start.sh` to get sufia installed and started on port 3000.